SoftwareHeritage/swh-docs/docs/sysadm/deployment/argocd.rst

 - Declare the cluster in ``k8s-private-data/argocd/clusters``

-  - Copy an existing cluster file and adapt to use the new cluster credentials
+  - Copy an existing cluster file and adapt to use the new cluster credentials (check the renew cluster credentials section for more information)

 - If this cluster has some secrets, create a directory matching the cluster name at the root of the ``k8s-private-data`` repository too